 In addition, you will have cochlear implant training.
 This will help improve your ability to: Identify soundsRead lipsDevelop speech skills

-After you leave the hospital, contact your doctor if any of the following occurs: PainLightheadedness or vomitingFacial paralysis or twitchingSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision site
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: PainLightheadedness or vomitingFacial paralysis or twitchingSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision site

 If you think you have an emergency, call for medical help right away.

 Cochlear implants.
 American Speech-Language-Hearing Association website.
 Available at: